aariste/ISVLicenseGenerator/README.md

 The latest version has been migrated to .NET 7.0.

 # Transition to SHA265
 The [SHA1 hashing algorithm will be deprecated in early 2021](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates#isv-licenses-created-by-using-the-sha1-hashing-algorithm).
-The tool supports both algorithms right now but please keep in mind that you should check with your certificate provider if yours supports SHA256 before SHA1 is finally retired.

-WARNING: The SHA256 functionality has been removed temporally because it's not generating valid license files.
+The SHA256 functionality is working and the SHA1 option has been removed in version 0.6.
+ISVLicenseGenerator will only create SHA256 signed licenses like the standard AXUtil is doing since PU35.

 # Usage
 You need to install the drivers and management software of your USB token first.
 Execute the program and fill in the mandatory fields:

-- Signing algorithm: you need to choose between SHA1 and SHA256 (read the Transition to SHA256 part above)
 - Path: the path where you want to save your license file.
 - License code: the name of your license code (from Microsoft Visual Studio).
 - Customer tenant: the customer's tenant name (from [this screenshot](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/dev-tools/media/isv15.png)).